Joystream/joystream/distributor-node/docs/node/index.md

 ## Cache cleanup

-No-longer-distributed data objects are dropped from the cache periodically every [`intervals.cacheCleanup`](../schema/definition-properties-intervals-properties-cachecleanup.md) seconds.
+No-longer-distributed data objects are dropped from the cache periodically every [`intervals.cacheCleanup`](../schema/definition-properties-intervals.md#cachecleanup) seconds.
 During this time the distributor node will fetch all its current on-chain obligations using the query node and drop any objects that are part of the cache but not part of the obligations from both the cache state and filesystem.

 <a name="logging"></a>

 # Logging

 The distributor node supports detailed logging with [winston](https://www.npmjs.com/package/winston) library.
-[NPM log levels](https://www.npmjs.com/package/winston#logging-levels) are used to specify the log importance.
+[NPM log levels](https://www.npmjs.com/package/winston#logging-levels) are used to specify the log priority.

-The logs can be directed to some of the 3 available outputs, depending on the [`logs`](../schema/definition-properties-directories-logs.md) configuration settings:
+The logs can be directed to some of the 3 available outputs, depending on the [`log`](../schema/definition-properties-log.md) configuration settings:
 - console
-- a log file inside [`directories.logs`](../schema/definition-properties-directories-logs.md)
+- a log file inside [`directories.logs`](../schema/definition-properties-directories.md#logs)
-- an elasticsearch endpoint specified via [`endpoints.elasticsearch`](../schema/definition-properties-endpoints-properties-elasticsearch.md)
+- an elasticsearch endpoint specified via [`endpoints.elasticsearch`](../schema/definition-properties-endpoints.md#elasticsearch)